vadimv/server-components/README.md

         new Counter(2))
 ```

-Warning: note that a component's code is executed on the server, use only components you trust.
+Note that a component's code is executed on the server, use only components you trust.

 ### How to implement a component

-Component's classes inherit from one of the subclasses of the base component definition class ``StatefulComponentDefinition<S>``.
+Extend from one of the subclasses of the base component definition class ``StatefulComponentDefinition<S>``.
-For common types of components use components DSL helpers like ``component()``.

-### Stateful components with navigation bar URL path state mapping

-For components inherited from ``RelativeUrlStateComponentDefinition`` class state is mapped to the browser's navigation bar path and query.
-With that, the current navigation path can be converted to a component's state and the state update will cause the navigation path to be updated accordingly.
-The "Back" and "Forward" browser's history buttons clicks initiate state transitions.

 ### DOM elements references

-The ``propertiesByRef()`` method of the event context object's allows access to client-side document elements properties values providing elements references.
+An event's context object ``propertiesByRef()`` method provides access to the client-side document elements properties.

 ```java
     final ElementRef inputRef = createElementRef();